Cancer treatment research: Innovative insights into the path towards a cure

 Artificial intelligence

 Artificial intelligence and machine learning is no new concept in our world today.
 It is used by many industries to improve daily activities such as online shopping, web search, cybersecurity and social media interaction.
-In recent times, it has been used in cancer research studies to improve diagnosis, predictions and ultimately cancer care.
-By feeding AI machines with imaging data and population-based records, cancer researchers can analyze diagnostic results faster and more effectively and also derive more precise predictions of cancer incidence.
+In recent times, it has been used in tumor studies to improve diagnosis, predictions and care.
+By inputting AI with imaging data and population-based records, researchers can analyze diagnostic results faster.
+They can also derive more precise predictions of cancer incidence as well as organs and cells at risk.

 Cryo-electron microscopy

 Continuous developments in microscope design have given birth to Cryo-EM.
 Cryo-EM generates high resolution images of tissue sections, cells and protein molecules.
 Never before could scientists visualize these molecules at such high resolutions.
-This allows them to analyze biological structures better and obtain a better understanding of how cancer progresses in the body and how cancer cells respond to treatments.
-Cryo-EM is definitely a valuable tool in cancer research studies.
+This allows them to analyze biological structures better and obtain a more complete understanding of how cancer progresses in the body and how cancer cells respond to chemotherapy, surgery, immunotherapy, and other first treatment options.
+Cryo-EM is a valuable tool in cancer research studies.

 Robotic surgery

 Years ago, the possibility of this happening was far-fetched but thanks to technological advancements robotic surgeries are here to stay.
-The major advantage of robotic surgery for cancer is that they involve less pain and less blood.
-They allow for shorter hospital stays and quicker recovery.
+The major advantage of robotic surgery is that it involves less pain and less blood loss.
+They allow for shorter hospital stays and faster recovery.
 Furthermore, with the assistance of a robot, doctors can carry out surgical procedures with more precision, flexibility and control.

-Cancer care community worldwide has celebrated a lot of revolutionary treatments for cancer in the last couple of decades.
-Innovative treatment therapies for cancer such as CAR-T-cell therapy, precision medicines and radiation therapy have been instrumental to improving cancer outcomes significantly.
-But there is still a need for more revolutionary treatments especially for cancers that are difficult to treat.
-Patients and caretakers, whose voices should be considered in cancer research, will also report how much they would prefer cancer drugs with less side effects.
-Hence, cancer research in the future should focus on safe and effective drugs.
+But there is still a need for new treatments especially for high risk and advanced cancers that are difficult to treat.
+Patients and caretakers, whose voices should be considered in cancer research, also report how much they desire cancer drugs with less side effects.
+Hence, drugs in the future should focus on safe and efficacy.

 In the next couple of years, cancer treatment research will prioritize precision medicine.
-We have seen how targeted therapies and immunotherapies have transformed cancer treatment and there is a buzzing excitement of the potential of more individualized therapies.
+The medical community has witnessed how targeted therapies and immunotherapies have transformed cancer treatments.
+There is a buzzing excitement of the potential of more individualized therapies.
 With precision medicine, cancer treatments can be tailored to match each person’s genetic composition and history.
 These therapies can be more effective with less side effects than conventional treatment options8

-Future studies on cancer will also delve deeper into cell-based therapy, an immunotherapy strategy that positions the body’s immune cells to attack cancer.
+Future studies will also delve deeper into cell-based therapy, an immunotherapy strategy that positions the body’s immune cells to recognize antigen signals and attack dangeours tumors.
 This treatment method, also known as chimeric antigen receptor therapy, or CAR therapy, has demonstrated efficacy in treatment of blood cancers and so far six CAR T-cell therapies have been approved by the Food and Drug Administration9.
-This new paradigm of treatments can create more therapeutic options for treatment of other types of cancer including solid tumors.
+This new paradigm of treatments can create more therapeutic options for other types of cancer including solid tumors.

-Other new approaches that will hold the attention of researchers is drug repurposing.
+Other new approaches that offer promise include drug repurposing.
 Common generics which are used to treat other diseases are being researched to study their effectiveness in preventing cancer.
-A good example is Aspirin, an anti-inflammatory drug, which has been evaluated in a number of studies for cancer prevention10.
-In the study of cancer, researchers have assessed other drugs like antibiotics, non-steroidal anti-inflammatory, cardiovascular, antidepressants, and antipsychotic drugs for their anti-tumoural effect11
+A good example is Aspirin, an anti-inflammatory drug, which has been evaluated in a number of studies for reducing the likelihood of cancer10.
+Researchers have assessed other drugs like antibiotics, non-steroidal anti-inflammatory, cardiovascular, antidepressants, and antipsychotic drugs for their anti-tumoural effect11

-Doctors who have a keen interest in cancer should keep abreast with these innovative treatment options and plug in with the future research approach so they can give their patients the evidence-based cost effective treatments.
+Doctors who have a keen interest in oncology should keep abreast with these innovative treatment options and studies so they can give patients the best evidence-based cost effective options.

 How to keep up with cancer treatment research?

-Cancer treatment research evolves very quickly and because of this, the knowledge a doctor gained during training may be redundant for today’s practice.
+Cancer treatment research evolves very quickly and because of this, the knowledge a doctor gained during training may be outdated for today’s practice.
 With the influx of innovative therapies and the advancement of sophisticated technologies used in cancer study, there is a lot more to choose from than what was in the books during medical training.
-Mind you, the research doesn’t stop and so there are also hundreds of ongoing clinical trials testing a potential breakthrough therapy.
-The deluge of novel treatments and tools presents both as an opportunity and a challenge to the medical oncologist community.
-Doctors have to continuously stay up to date with the changes and evolution of cancer treatments so they can give patients the best treatment possible.

 Leverage the power of community

-Physician community groups with common interests can be the shortcut to learning what’s most important in very limited time.
-In such groups, physicians participate in virtual tumor boards, discuss new therapies and new cancer research studies and share lessons.
-Sermo is one of such communities.
-Engaging with more than 1 million physicians across 150 countries, Sermo offers a unique physician-first online community that allows clinicians to communicate about issues that are important to them and their patients.
+Physician community groups with common interests are a shortcut to learning what’s most important in very limited time.
+In such groups, physicians participate in virtual tumor boards, discuss new therapies and studies and share lessons.
+Sermo is a leading oncology community.
+You can engage with more than 1 million physicians across 150 countries.
+Sermo offers a unique physician-first online community that allows clinicians to communicate about critical issues to them and their patients.

 If you would like to learn more about cancer treatment research and how physicians can contribute to cancer research, sign up on Sermo today for more.